multani/gcp-changelog/content/apigee-x/index.md

 | **390234048** | **Resolved issue resulting in missing fields in API responses for Monetization rate plans** The `createdAt` and `lastModifiedAt` fields are now present in responses from the `organizations.apiproducts.rateplans` API. |
 | **422757662** | **Reverted problematic commit regarding X-b3 trace headers send when using distributed tracing.** |
 | **N/A** | **Updates to security infrastructure and libraries.** |

 ---
+## 2025-07-24

+### Announcement

+On July 24, 2025 we began redirecting the following Apigee Classic UI navigation items to Apigee UI in the Google Cloud console:

+* Publish > Portals

+See [Apigee UI in Cloud console navigation](https://cloud.google.com/apigee/docs/api-platform/fundamentals/ui-overview#console-compare) for a mapping of each Classic Apigee UI feature page to its location in the Apigee UI in Cloud console.

+See [Apigee Classic UI shutdown](https://cloud.google.com/apigee/docs/deprecations/apigee-classic-ui) for details on shutdown dates.

+If you require more time to transition to the Google Cloud console, submit the [exception request form](https://docs.google.com/forms/d/e/1FAIpQLSedFe2Pj2f9B8YxD7cgWOyf8-IjRA8IhRZpZ2jXMZ9DU1uz1g/viewform) by Aug 15, 2025.

+---
 ## 2025-06-03